SysManSquad/sysmansquadblogdev/content/posts/2020-12-08-give-your-adr-a-little-boost-with-status-filter-rules-and-powershell/index.md

                       </p>

                       <p>
-                        Among them, there are <strong>Automatic Deployment Rules</strong> (ADR) that let you automate patch management for your Windows devices.
-There are also <strong>Status Filter Rules</strong> that allow you to execute actions (Launch a program, execute a script…) when specific status messages are processed by the site server.
+                        Among them, there are **Automatic Deployment Rules** (ADR) that let you automate patch management for your Windows devices.
+There are also **Status Filter Rules** that allow you to execute actions (Launch a program, execute a script…) when specific status messages are processed by the site server.
                       </p>

                       <p>
-                        If we mix them and add a bit of <strong>PowerShell </strong>scripting on top of that, we can get even more done.
+                        If we mix them and add a bit of **PowerShell **scripting on top of that, we can get even more done.
 So, let’s go and give your ADR a little boost with Status Filter Rules and PowerShell!
                       </p>

                       <h2>